 Targeted therapies, among the most revolutionary treatments for advanced melanoma, use drugs or other substances to identify and attack specific types of cancer cells, or to block the action of certain genes, enzymes, proteins or other molecules that promote the growth and spread of cancer cells.
 This allows the cancerous cells to be treated without killing healthy cells.

-In hopes of delaying resistance and increasing survival, scientists developed two other targeted treatments, one directed at BRAF and another targeting a related molecule called MEK.
+To delay resistance and increase survival time, scientists next developed two other targeted treatments, one directed at BRAF and another targeting a related molecule called MEK.
 The FDA approved the BRAF inhibitor, dabrafenib (Taflinar®), and the MEK inhibitor, trametinib (Mekinist®), both taken by mouth, in 2013.
 Like vemurafenib, these newer targeted therapies can be used only in patients who have the defective BRAF gene.

 Used in combination, dabrafenib and trametinib produce more rapid responses and higher response rates in metastatic melanoma patients than either agent or vemurafenib alone.
 The principle behind this combination therapy is that even when the BRAF inhibitor meets with resistance in inhibiting melanoma, the MEK inhibitor further slows disease progression by blocking MEK, at least delaying the melanoma’s advance.

 In 2014, the FDA approved the use of combination dabrafenib and trametinib for patients who have inoperable or metastatic melanoma with a BRAF V600E or V600K mutation.
-Due to its superior results, the combination therapy is now generally used in preference to vemurafenib, dabrafenib or trametinib alone.
+Due to superior results, this combination therapy and two newer targeted combination therapies are now generally used in preference to vemurafenib, dabrafenib or trametinib alone.
 This drug combination has reduced resistance, increased tumor shrinkage and extended the length of time before the melanoma starts growing again, leading to longer survival.
 Studies show that a remarkable 51 percent of BRAF-mutated stage IV metastatic melanoma patients on combination dabrafenib-trametinib are still alive at two years, with median survival of 25.6 months, vs. 45 percent of patients on dabrafenib alone and 38 percent of patients on vemurafenib alone (median survival 18 months).